Overwatch World Cup: Prior tournaments

 The 2016 format had four qualifying tournaments to thin the field for the final tournament, while the 2017 and 2018 formats used an average skill rating of each country's top players to determine which countries qualified for the tournament.
 Qualified teams were divided into round-robin style groups – 4 groups in 2016, 8 in 2017, and 4 in 2018.
 In every year, teams that made it past the group stages moved on a single-elimination playoff bracket.

 The 2019 World Cup took place across three stages: preliminary rounds, group stages, and playoffs.
 A country's national ranking was determined by a point-ranking system based on final placements in the previous World Cups.
 Any country wishing to participate was eligible to play in the preliminary rounds, a single-elimination, seeded bracket.
 The top five countries based on their national ranking were not required to play in the preliminary rounds and received a bye to the group stages.
-The seeding was based on the national rankings, and the top five countries from the Preliminary Rounds advanced to the group stages.
+The seeding was based on the national rankings, and the top five countries from the preliminary rounds advanced to the group stages.
 The Group Stages took place on November 1, 2019.
 The ten countries competing in the group stages were split evenly into two round-robin style groups.
 The top three countries from each group advanced to the knockout stage on November 2, with the top-ranked country from each group receiving a bye to the semifinals.
 The four other countries that advanced from the group stage would play in the quarterfinals.
 The winners of the finals would be awarded a gold medal, while the losers would be awarded silver.
 The two teams that lost in their respective semifinals match would play each other for the bronze medal.

 Broadcasting

 The World Cup was broadcast through live stream channels via the Twitch platform.
 Official live stream broadcast channels were provided in English, Chinese, Korean, French, Russian, German, Japanese, and Thai.
 Other languages were broadcast through community–run channels on the official Overwatch World Cup team page.
-Prior to the third edition of the event, Disney and Blizzard Entertainment announced a multiyear deal for coverage of Overwatch esports.
+Prior to the third edition of the event, Disney and Blizzard Entertainment announced a multi-year deal for coverage of Overwatch esports.